60-seconds to shred fat, build strength, and transform your body.

 Minimal Time Commitment

 Do you have a minute free?
 Good.
 One minute is enough.
-Heck, as some of the above research showed, even 30 seconds works.
+Even 30 seconds works.

 I like to pair an interval of sedentary time I give myself to work, with a specific amount of exercise.
 The longer I sit around, the longer I offset it with exercise.

-- Brain booster: one minute sessions done every 30 minutes.
+- Brain booster: 1-minute sessions done every 30 minutes.

-- Cardio builder: one to two minute sessions done every hour (bonus points for completing them on the hour).
+- Cardio builder: 1-2-minute sessions done every 60 minutes (bonus points for completing them on the hour).

-- Strength master: five to ten minute sessions but far fewer.
-I usually shoot for three to four per day.
+- Strength master: 5-10-minute sessions but far fewer.
+I usually shoot for 3-4 per day.

 - Productive jock: a few minutes of movement between your calls, meetings, and appointments.